Considering Higher Degree Research in the School of BABS? Download our guide to find out more -

 The minimum entry requirement for a PhD is a 4-year Bachelor’s degree with First or Upper Second Class honours or completion of a Bachelor degree and substantial laboratory experience.

-It is essential you to have identified a BABS supervisor who has agreed to take you on as a student prior to applying.
+It is essential for you to have identified a BABS supervisor who has agreed to take you on as a student prior to applying.
+Advice regarding finding a BABS supervisor is available here.

 Applicants must also provide evidence that their English language ability meets the minimum requirements for admission: English language requirements.

-Further information can be obtained from the Graduate Research School.
+Further information can be obtained from the Graduate Research School (GRS).

 - PhD - Biochemistry & Molecular Genetics (1410)